keeleleek/pextract2gf-votic/README.md

 the [Lexical Markup Framework](https://en.wikipedia.org/wiki/Lexical_Markup_Framework) to automatically create:
 * a Votic morphological dictionary
-* human readable documentation of the morphological paradigms
+* human readable documentation of the extracted morphological paradigms (in LMF)
 * source code for the Votic morphology module in the [Grammatical Framework](http://grammaticalframework.org/)